 - Landing page software: $37 for one month Leadpages Standard Plan

 - Email Automation software: $0 for up to 100 subscribers with Drip or $9 per month for Active Campaign

 So your minimum month 1 costs are around $160 and $50 per month thereafter.
 Over the first year, that will be $710.
 Not too much to spend on something that could change your life!

 These are worse case prices.
 If you are prepared to sign up for 12 or 36-month agreements, the monthly costs can be reduced considerably.
 For example, a one year commitment to Hostgator is $71.40 ($5.95 per month) and Leadpages is $300 (25 per month), which brings the first year costs down to under $500.

 - Somewhere to host your blog, with a framework and theme for your site.

 - You also have software that you can use to build your landing pages and manage your email list.

-Its also worth noting that a lot of these software vendors offer affiliate programs paying out monthly commissions on the subscriptions you sell through your site.
+It’s also worth noting that a lot of these software vendors offer affiliate programs paying out monthly commissions on the subscriptions you sell through your site.
 This means that you can cover the cost of your subscription quite easily.
 Full disclosure, most of the links above are affiliate links.
 If you click on them and sign up, I get a commission.
 It doesn’t cost you any more and, in some cases, gives you a promotional discount on the regular price.
-When I first signed up for these products, I made sure I used an affiliate link from someone who had provided me with valueable information through their blog or free ebooks.
+When I first signed up for these products, I made sure I used an affiliate link from someone who had provided me with valuable information on their blog or free ebooks.